Toby Young: "If Gove is serious about wanting to bring back O-levels, the government will have to repeal the Equalities Act."

 “Wonder what the PM, father of a disabled child, thinks of Toby Young’s opinion on disabled access.
 Still a top choice to run a school, Dave?”

 The education secretary is having enough trouble trying to attract children to his free schools, the last thing he needs is one of his free school ambassadors tarring the initiative even further.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.